Pearl Street Reconstruction & Safety Improvements

 to direct bicyclists toward the center wheel cutout as opposed to going over the lump."
 Reference: https://nacto.org/publication/urban-bikeway-design-guide/bicycle-boulevards/speed-management/ and https://nacto.org/wp-content/uploads/2012/06/Gulden-and-Ewing-2009.pdf

-WindTerr about 2 years ago
+WindTerr almost 3 years ago

 Pearl Street has seen several major car crashes in recent years.
 The city should do more with traffic calming to encourage drivers are attentive.

-gregmarra about 2 years ago
+gregmarra almost 3 years ago

 I don't know if the road is wide enough but ideally there should be both a bike lane and parking.
 If it's truly an either or, I think the bike lane should take precedence.
 Replacing parking spots with trees is a terrible idea if the parking is in demand (the area doesn't seem to be super deficient in greenery so the value of those trees seems low).

-Dan Elton about 2 years ago
+Dan Elton almost 3 years ago

 SomerVision2040 says we're trying to reduce vehicle miles traveled, but this plan dedicates an awful lot of space to cars and car storage.
 This is a real opportunity to ditch some parking and add better bike/bus facilities or some trees.
 Replacing one car parking space per block with a tree would make a huge difference for the neighborhood.
 At the very least, we should not rely on mere signage and enforcement to keep the intersections daylighted - bike racks, bumpouts, flexposts or bollards should be installed so that it is impossible, not just impermissible, to park in the no-parking areas.

-secretlyironic about 2 years ago
+secretlyironic almost 3 years ago

 I don't believe taking away parking in an already densely populated area for bike lanes is wise.
 We have more cars than bikes if we take away parking this will cause disputes sometimes physical and or property being damaged between neighbors like I have seen in the past during snow emergencies.
 I do agree these streets need to be fixed, the sidewalks are horrible, we have more residents walking, jogging etc than we do have on bikes.
 I would like to see these sidewalks fixed and signage put up for all of us whom do take to these streets on bikes.
 Cars are not going anywhere they pay taxes and fees to the city to be here bikes do not I have seen bike lanes in other parts of the city which has more space cause headaches for residential and commercial parking.